Select a language

 There are drawbacks, to be sure.
 Objects can’t be modified—you have to write the object completely at once.
 Object storage also doesn’t work well with traditional databases, because writing objects is a slow process and writing an app to use an object storage API isn’t as simple as using file storage.

 Why Red Hat?

 Not sure which storage format is right for your project?
-With Red Hat Storage, you don't have to choose.
+With Red Hat Data Services, you don't have to choose.
 Red Hat Ceph Storage delivers SDS on your choice of industry-standard hardware.
 With block, object, and file storage combined into 1 platform, it efficiently and automatically manages all your data.
 Red Hat Gluster Storage is an SDS platform designed to handle the requirements of traditional file storage—high–capacity tasks like backup and archival as well as high–performance tasks of analytics and virtualization.

 A software-defined object storage platform that also provides interfaces for block, object and file storage.
 It supports cloud infrastructure, media repositories, backup and restore systems, and data lakes.
 It works particularly well with Red Hat OpenStack® Platform.

 A software-defined file storage platform to handle high-capacity tasks like backup and archival as well as high-performance tasks like virtualization.
 It works particularly well with containers and media content workflows.

 The OpenStack word mark and the Square O Design, together or apart, are trademarks or registered trademarks of OpenStack Foundation in the United States and other countries, and are used with the OpenStack Foundation’s permission.
 Red Hat, Inc. is not affiliated with, endorsed by, or sponsored by the OpenStack Foundation or the OpenStack community.